cscorley/dissertation/chapters/3_flt/2_results.md

 There is an improvement in favor of historical simulation in MRR for only 1 of the 6 systems, which is not statistically significant at $p<0.01$, although it is close.
-Four of the 5 results in favor of batch changesets were statistically significant, with the fifth system, \tika, also close.
+Four of the 5 results in favor of batch changesets were statistically significant, with the last system, \tika, also close.
 Overall, batch changesets performs better than a full historical simulation.
+This suggests that under historical simulation, our approach performs worse than a model trained in batch.